zephyrproject-rtos/zephyr/boards/arm/mps2_an385/doc/mps2_an385.rst

 Flashing an application to V2M MPS2
 -----------------------------------

-The sample application hello_world is being used in this tutorial:
+The sample application :ref:`hello_world` is being used in this tutorial:

 .. code-block:: console